UK Real Estate: Market Overview

 London will continue to grow albeit at a much lower rate due to the rise of interest rates rise and rebalance of the market.
 London is an alpha-global city, which signifies that it is not so much part of the UK market, as an integral part of the world economy ecosystem.
-Foreign companies own more than 36,0000properties in London.
-Thus, London is mostly immune from the fluctuation of the UK market.
+Foreign companies own more than 360,000 properties in London.
+Thus, London is mostly immune to the fluctuation of the UK market.
 However, it leaves London more exposed to Brexit uncertainty, as international investors holding back confidence in the business climate and market in general.

 Additionally, residential property price-to-income ratios are inflated to such an enormous extent that even the incremental rise in interest rates, that is highly likely, can cripple the prospective buyers’ budgets.
 Moreover, significant price growth in London is possible in the gentrified quarters which unlock their either potential through renovation or large infrastructure projects.

 Markets across the South experience less affordability pressure than London.
 Nevertheless, their growth is limited by less housing funds pouring into the region, while mortgage restrictions limit investment into the higher-value areas.
 That is why price growth across the South would be significantly dependent on the earnings growth of the local population.
-Additionally, the South, as lower-value markets may profit from the demand on budget-friendly properties from the lower income buyers.
+Additionally, the South, as lower-value markets may profit from the demand for budget-friendly properties from the lower income buyers.

 The Midlands is Britain’s strongest-performing real estate region.
 It has fewer restrictions on mortgages than in the southern markets.
 The Midlands managed to adjust to the Brexit uncertainty.
 This region is not very popular among the London commuters since it seats far beyond the regular commuter zone.
 Therefore, it is less exposed to price fluctuations and political uncertainties of London.
 Notwithstanding the possibility of higher interest rates, savvy investors can spot the potential for growth in the loan-to-income ratios of mortgage buyers in the Midlands, especially in roaring Birmingham.
-Additionally, Midland experiences significant household income growth that can drive up the housing prices.
+Additionally, Midland experiences significant household income growth that can drive up housing prices.

-North is notorious for the slow recovery and was considered a risk-prone region for investors.
+North is notorious for its slow recovery and was considered a risk-prone region for investors.
 The housing prices here only recently bounced back to pre-crisis level.
 There is huge potential for growth since property investors and mortgage lenders express significant interest in this undervalued region has a lot to offer.
 This pattern held true for all British developing housing markets.
-Unique mortgage conditions with smaller deposits for the first-time buyers and lower loan-to-income ratios than in the rest of UK are anticipated to support the demand in the homeowner market.
+Unique mortgage conditions with smaller deposits for first-time buyers and lower loan-to-income ratios than in the rest of the UK are anticipated to support the demand in the homeowner market.
 Meanwhile, Savills predicts higher income yields in the northern markets.